earlyriser/woomarks/README.md

 - If you want to showcase your saved links, update the **mybookmarks.csv** file

 #### IMPORT FROM POCKET
-- Go to this Pocket page to export your links
+- Go to this Pocket page to export your links. https://getpocket.com/export.php?

 **Option 1** (If you want your links public)
 - Replace the mybookmarks.csv witha the content of your Pocket csv file.